Udta Punjab: Planning and filming

 Priyanka Chopra was initially approached for the lead female role.
-Later Parineeti Chopra was in talks for the same part.
-Principal photography of the film commenced in March 2015, Three of the actors Shahid Kapoor, Kareena Kapoor and Alia Bhatt halved their fees for the film.
+Later, Parineeti Chopra was in talks for the same part.
+Principal photography of the film commenced in March 2015, Three of the actors Shahid Kapoor, Alia Bhatt and Kareena Kapoor Khan halved their fees for the film.

 Music

-The music for Udta Punjab was composed by Amit Trivedi with lyrics by the late Shiv Kumar Batalvi, Shellee and Varun Grover.
-The background music was composed by Benedict Taylor & Naren Chandavarkar.
+The soundtrack for Udta Punjab was composed by Amit Trivedi with lyrics by the late Shiv Kumar Batalvi, Shellee and Varun Grover.
+The background music was composed by Benedict Taylor and Naren Chandavarkar.
 The music rights are acquired by Zee Music Company.
 The first song "Chitta Ve" was released on 4 May 2016.
-Two more singles "Da Da Dasse" and "Ik Kudi" were released before the Release of the final soundtrack.
-The complete soundtrack consisting of 7 songs was released on 18 May 2016.
+Two more singles "Ikk Kudi" and "Da Da Dasse" were released before the Release of the final soundtrack.
+The complete soundtrack consisting of 7 songs was released on 16 May 2016.